Board of Nursing Case Administration: A Pilot Study

 Evaluation of the Effectiveness of the eNLC Information Campaign

 In January 2018, the enhanced Nurse Licensure Compact (eNLC) was implemented.
-NCSBN created and distributed educational resources to stakeholders (nurses, employers, and educators) to 25 eNLC states in 2017.
-A follow-up survey will be distributed to determine if the dissemination of the educational materials was successful in terms of the stakeholders receiving it and understanding the implications of the eNLC on licensure.
-In addition, the survey will ask about possible changes nursing employers and educators foresee in nursing practice and education after the implementation of the eNLC.
-This study is expected to be completed in fall 2018.
+NCSBN created and distributed educational resources to stakeholders (nurses, employers, and educators) to 26 eNLC states in 2017.
+A follow-up survey was distributed to determine if the dissemination of the educational materials was successful in terms of the stakeholders receiving it and understanding the implications of the eNLC on licensure.
+In addition, the survey asked about possible changes nursing employers and educators foresee in nursing practice and education after the implementation of the eNLC.
+This study was completed in 2018, but research staff will continue to work with boards of nursing to investigate the impact of the eNLC.

 Outcomes of Nurse Monitoring Programs